frmadem/uzumaki/README.md

 ### Actor Model's assumptions

-- Every actor is issolated from the outside world, the only way of communication with it is through messages sent to its Mailbox.
+- Every actor is issolated from the outside world
+- The only way of communication with it is through messages sent to its Mailbox.
 - Messages are always asynchronous, thus, you have to provide a callback
 - Every actor defines its own API, using a receive object